 The debate around job recruiting, though, often overlooks students’ financial circumstances, career motivations and even the likelihood of having a genuine interest in finance or consulting.

-Case in point: seeing how a whirlwind of factors drove one Yale senior away from the development sector and into a desk at the prestigious management consulting firm Bain & Company after college.
+Pragmatism drove one Yale senior away from the development sector and into a desk at the prestigious management consulting firm Bain & Company after college.
 This senior, who will be referred to as Lindsay in this article, asked to remain anonymous out of respect for her family’s economic situation.

-Lindsay had already spent two summers working for Innovations for Poverty Action (IPA), a nonprofit founded by Yale economics professor Dean Karlan that measures the impact of international development programs.
+Lindsay had spent two summers working for Innovations for Poverty Action (IPA), a nonprofit founded by Yale economics professor Dean Karlan that measures the impact of international development programs.
 She expected to work for the organization after graduation.

-Her thinking eventually began to shift for a few pragmatic reasons.
+Her thinking eventually began to shift for a few practical reasons.
 Although she is morally and personally committed to development as her ultimate career path, she opted for a consulting job that could provide her with specialized know-how for future work in her field of choice.
 Moreover, the realistic pressures of paying off her student loans weighed on her shoulders.